 On this page, we have gathered together a small number of diverse indicators that show how New England states and institutions are putting their commitment to a regional food system into action through by implementing innovative programs, signing pledges developed by good food advocates, and hiring dedicated sustainability staff.

-FoodCorps is a nationwide volunteer program that connects kids to real food and helps them grow up healthy.
-FoodCorps volunteers serve alongside educators and community leaders and partner with schools to create a nourishing environment for all students.
+FoodCorps is an AmeriCorps program that connects kids to real food and helps them grow up healthy.
+FoodCorps service members serve alongside educators and community leaders and partner with schools to create a nourishing environment for all students.
 They do this by providing students with food and nutrition education, hands-on activities like gardening and cooking, and help to get lunch trays filled with nutritious meals from local farms.
-There are 37 volunteers now serving in three New England states.

 Source: FoodCorps Website

 Health Care Without Harm

 Health Care Without Harm’s Healthy Food in Health Care program works to improve the environmental sustainability, nutritional quality, social justice, and animal welfare aspects of food served in hospitals.
 Through the Healthy Food in Health Care pledge, food service management companies and hospitals follow a framework to “improve the health of patients, communities, and the environment.”
 Some of the steps include: reducing the amount of meat served; choosing meat raised without routine antibiotics; committing to more local food purchasing; and offering nutrition education.
 In New England, 71 hospitals have signed the Healthy Food in Health Care pledge.

 Community Food Systems

 Food Policy Councils

 Across New England, food policy councils, local governments, and concerned citizens are building food systems that provide healthy, sustainable food to local residents.
 There are 29 food policy councils across the region.
 Food policy councils create recommendations and advocate for healthy food policy.
 To learn more about councils in New England, visit the Johns Hopkins Center for a Livable Future map of food policy councils.